picimako/wiremocha/docs/handlebars_helpers.md

 | [math]          | 3           |                                                                 | -                                                                                                                             | -                    |
 | [systemValue]   | 0           |                                                                 | *type*<br/>- default value: 'ENVIRONMENT',<br/>- allowed values: 'ENVIRONMENT', 'PROPERTY'<br/>**key**<br/>- non-empty string | -                    |

+**Other extra validations:**
+- `pickRandom` is reported when only a single item is specified
+- `math` is reported if an unsupported operation is specified

 **Notes:**
 - The number of params include the so-called `context` parameter too.
 - Hash names in italics are optional ones, while hashes in bold are mandatory ones.